udacity/create-your-own-adventure/english/marshmallow.md

 The type of extreme mortal danger that so often accompanies confectionary inspired interior design.
-Quickly surveying your immediate surrounds, you notice a garishly dressed, vacant eyed young man lounging on a nearby sofa.
+Quickly surveying your immediate surrounds, you notice a garishly dressed, vacant-eyed young man lounging on a nearby sofa.

 [Interrogate the man for clues](./movie-ripoffs/zoolander/zoolander.md)